Hieracium debile

 and was found only in Ecuador, in two separate collections gathered more than a century ago by W. Jameson.

-Its natural habitat is subtropical or tropical high-altitude grassland at altitudes between 3500 m to 4000 m but the exact location is unknown as the label in the collections says only "In summis alpibus Quitensibus".
+Its natural habitat is subtropical or tropical high-elevation grassland at elevations between 3500 m to 4000 m but the exact location is unknown as the label in the collections says only "In summis alpibus Quitensibus".

 Hieracium debile is threatened only by habitat loss and is not known to be living in any protected areas.